 Brachioradial pruritus is a chronic condition that causes a burning sensation or itchiness on the forearms.
 Rarely, these sensations can extend to the neck and shoulders.

-Although anyone can get brachioradial pruritus, it is most common in white, middle-aged females.
+Although anyone can get brachioradial pruritus, it is

 The medical community still does not know what causes this condition, but research suggests that brachioradial pruritus results either from recurring sun damage or nerve root entrapment caused by degenerative disease of the spine.

 Extensive exposure sunlight in a short period can trigger the symptoms.
 People who live in colder climates often find relief from symptoms during cooler months, when there is less sunlight.

 Brachioradial pruritis does not cause marks or blemishes on the skin.
 However, it can cause a person to scratch a lot, and this could lead to skin changes, such as a darkening and thickening of the skin.

 Anyone with brachioradial pruritus should limit their exposure to sunlight.
 Topical creams and ointments, such as those that include corticosteroids or capsaicin, may help.